 - Do not attend in-person classes or activities

-- Utilize takeout, grab-and-go dining or mobile ordering
+- Utilize the sick meal process, takeout, grab-and-go dining or mobile ordering

 - Contact medical personnel if symptoms worsen or do not improve